aptise/peter_sslers/docs/General_Management_Concepts.md

 * `/api/domain/certificate-if-needed` will instantiate a CertificateRequest if needed, or serve an existing Certificate.
 This is designed for programmatic access and offers full control.
+Initiating a `certificate-if-needed` will create a new RenewalConfiguration using the directives establised in the "autocert" EnrollmentPolicy.

 * `/api/domain/autocert` will instantiate a CertificateRequest if needed, or serve existing Certificate. this is designed for automatically handling the Certificate process from within nginx, has some throttle protections, and relies on configurable system default values.
+Only ONE domain is supported and this must use the HTTP-01 challenge.
+Initiating an `autocert` will create a new RenewalConfiguration using the directives establised in the "autocert" EnrollmentPolicy.

 While several webservers offer "autocert" functionality, PeterSSLers is different because our integration handles the "autocert" from a secondary service that multiple